maxdemaio/max-nextjs/data/blog/spring-data-1.md

 ---
-title: Spring Data Access - JDBC, Spring Boot, and Spring Data
+title: Spring Data Access - JDBC, Boot, and Spring Data
 date: '2022-05-02'
 description: Introduction to Spring Boot and advantages to using Spring Data
 ---